Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 4. Pull the rope downward until the elbows are almost locked out.

-3. One Arm Cable Overhead Extensions
+3. One Arm Cable Overhead Extension

 When doing an overhead tricep extension with a cable machine, then you must add single-arm exercise to correct potential imbalances.